-ISO 14040 & 14044: describing the principles and framework for general LCA.
+ISO 14040:2006 & 14044:2006: describing the principles and framework for general LCA.

 ISO 14067:2018 Greenhouse gases — Carbon footprint of products — Requirements and guidelines for quantification.

-EPD PCR busses (Environmental Product Declaration – Product Category Rules): providing rules for the assessment of the environmental performance of buses.

-EPD PCR passenger cars1: providing rules for the assessment of the environmental performance of passenger’s cars including internal combustion engine vehicles ICEVs, battery electric vehicles BEVs, fuel cell electric vehicles FCEVs, hybrid electric vehicles HEVs …

 Examples of existing guidelines from the automotive industry:

+EPD PCR passenger cars2: providing rules for the assessment of the environmental performance of passenger cars including internal combustion engine vehicles ICEVs, battery electric vehicles BEVs, fuel cell electric vehicles FCHVs, hybrid electric vehicles HEVs …

-PFA LCA guidelines: where the French automotive platform provided methodological guideline on vehicle and component LCA for 7 environmental indicators.
+PFA LCA guidelines: where the French automotive platform provided methodological guidelines on vehicle and component LCA for 7 environmental indicators.

-VDA LCA guidelines: where the German automotive association provided methodological guideline on vehicle and component LCA for 5 environmental indicators.
+VDA LCA guidelines: where the German Association of the Automotive Industry provided methodological guideline on vehicle and component LCA for 5 environmental indicators.

-JAMA LCA guidelines: Japanese automotive association provided a certified methodology for passenger car, truck, bus and motorcycle, focusing on global warming potential only.
+JAMA LCA guidelines: the Japanese Automobile Manufacturers Association provided a certified methodology for passenger car, truck, bus and motorcycle, focusing on GHG emissions only.

-TranSensus LCA guidelines: European projet GA#101056715

 Example of regulations:

-European Battery Regulations (EU) 2023/1542 of the European Parliament and of the Council of 12 July 2023 concerning batteries and waste batteries, amending Directive 2008/98/EC and Regulation (EU) 2019/1020 and repealing Directive 2006/66/EC (Text with EEA relevance).
-Article 7 of this regulation introduces requirements on the calculation of the carbon footprint of batteries.
+TBD

-Technical rationale and justification [SG1/SG7]
+Technical rationale and justification

+[SG1 Tetsuya Niikuni niikuni@ntsel.go.jp]

-The purpose of this Resolution is to support the global automotive sector's efforts to reduce GHG emissions throughout the value chain.
-In other words, it is intended to provide a process for automotive manufacturers and policymakers to properly and fairly assess and report on the automotive sector's efforts to achieve carbon neutrality.
+The purpose of this Resolution is to support the global automotive sector's efforts to reduce GHG emissions throughout the supply chain.
+In other words, it is intended to provide a process[methodology] for automotive manufacturers, component suppliers and government authorities to assess CFPs.

-It should be noted that this methodology does not guarantee comparative assertions to be disclosed to the public.
-Applying the results of calculations made using the methodology is outside the methodology's scope.

-Text of the MutualResolution
+Text of the [Mutual] Resolution

-Introduction [SG1]
+Introduction

+[SG1 Tetsuya Niikuni niikuni@ntsel.go.jp]

-Purpose and principles [SG1]
+Purpose and principles

+[SG1 Tetsuya Niikuni niikuni@ntsel.go.jp]

-This MutualResolution provides an internationally harmonised procedure to determine the carbon footprint of different technologies, also considering energy use for energy pathways and automotive types from production to use and disposal, as a resolution under the framework of WP.29.
+This [Mutual] Resolution provides an internationally harmonised methodology to determine the CFP for [light duty vehicles], also considering energy use for energy pathways and automotive types from production to use and disposal, as a [Mutual] Resolution under the framework of WP.29.
+Note that the methodology is specifically limited in scope to [light duty vehicles].

-This resolution can be used to help policy maker and can encourage automotive industries to reduce carbon footprint, also considering energy use.
-The methodology shall be developed respecting the principles of transparency and consistency.
+This [Mutual] Resolution inform policy and can help encourage automotive industries to reduce CFP via improved efficiencies at all stages of the life-cycle.
+The methodology shall be developed respecting the principles of transparency and consistency and shall be consistent with the ISO 140xxx series of LCA international standards.
 It shall also strike a balance between the accuracy and the workload considering the complex supply chain of the automotive industry.

-To produce reliable, reproducible, and verifiable CFP studies, a core suite of analytical principles shall be adhered to.
-They shall be considered with respect to each phase of CFP studies, from defining the goal and the scope, through data collection, impact assessment, reporting [and verification] of study outcomes.
+To produce reliable, reproducible, verifiable and comparable A-LCA studies, a core suite of analytical principles shall be adhered to.
+They shall be considered with respect to each phase, from defining the goal and the scope, through data collection, impact assessment, reporting [and verification] of study outcomes.

-Users of this methodology shall observe the following principles in conducting a CFP study:
+Practitioners of this methodology shall observe the following principles in conducting a CFP study:

 (1) Relevance